s-oram/Grace/Manual Files/Grace Manual.md

 ### The LFO Section ###

-Lucidity has two Low Frequency Oscillators (LFO) with the usual selection of triangle, square and ramp wave shapes.
+Grace has two Low Frequency Oscillators (LFO) with the usual selection of triangle, square and ramp wave shapes.
 There are some more exotic selections as well.

 <img src="images/LfoControls.png" >